Where is Monte-Carlo Located?

 Nested in the Maritime Alps, on the French Riviera, there is a great small city-state, the Principality of Monaco.
 But there is another famous place: Monte-Carlo.

-More than a rock, more than the jet-set and more than a tax haven, Monte Carlo, often misunderstood as a city such as Monaco, whose heart is beating, deserves to be discovered.
+More than a rock, more than the jet-set and more than a tax haven, Monte Carlo, often misunderstood as a city such as Monaco, deserves to be discovered.
 A magnificent site synonymous throughout the world with flashy luxury and extreme extravagance.
 With an unparalleled panorama on the borders of France and Italy, among one of the most beautiful coasts in the world.

 This city may be small, but there are many things to see.
-First, it is known worldwide for the Formula 1 Monaco Grand Prix, which takes place on a circuit whose course passes in the heart of Monte Carlo.
+First, many know of Monaco for its Formula 1 Grand Prix circuit which passes in the heart of Monte Carlo.
 This city is also known for its vast Casino, set of Hollywood movies, beaches, and fashion shows, as well as yachts and luxury cars everywhere.
-But Monaco is also known for its importance and wealth.
+But Monaco is also a centre of importance and wealth.

 What is Monte Carlo?